c-w/github-data-challenge-2014/ReadMe.md

 ### Principal component analysis

-Finally, we can use Principal Component Analysis to perform eigen-face decomposition!
+Finally, we can use Principal Component Analysis to perform eigenface decomposition!
 The following snippet loads every 100x100 image in our data-set as a 10000x1-dimensional vector, bunches them together into a matrix and applies PCA.
 The top-50 principal components are then unrolled into images and output to *data/eigenfaces*.
-The eigen-faces adhere to the following naming convention:
+The eigenfaces adhere to the following naming convention:
-*eigenface#0.[0-9]+#.png* where the numbers indicate the percentage of variance explained by the principal component corresponding to the eigen-face.
-This naming convention allows us to analyze the principal components we acquired through PCA, for example by graphing how many eigen-faces we need to explain 95% of the variance in the data.
+*eigenface#0.[0-9]+#.png* where the numbers indicate the percentage of variance explained by the principal component corresponding to the eigenface.
+This naming convention allows us to analyze the principal components we acquired through PCA, for example by graphing how many eigenfaces we need to explain 95% of the variance in the data.

 `./hog/eigenfaces.py data/avatars/*.png`